Wooniety/Automated-Menu/README.md

 You have a cart and you can run free in the confines of the CLI which hosts the Krusty Krabz

+Also now we have a client-server thing going on.

 ## Prerequisites

 - Python 3.7 (Not 3.8)